ryanmitts/diodehub-docs/socket/messages.rst

 Send when your device is ready to accept communication after connecting to the socket server.
 The server will respond with a light message of the last permanent message the device was displaying.

+Your device will likely need to re-connect occasionally, due to gatway timeouts, lost connections, etc. You likely only want to send this message after it powers on, that way the light effect does not reset.

 .. code-block:: json
     :caption: Example ready message
     :linenos: